 •Work with design and engineering to troubleshoot performance bottlenecks.

 I was an instructor for the Art Institute of California, at the Orange County location.
 I taught courses inside the Video Game Art major.
-I also taught a few classes outside for the major also.
-Though I was base in Orange County, I was loaned out to other AI school locations, Los Angeles and Riverside, for a few semesters.
+I also taught several classes outside the major.
+Although I was based in Orange County, I also taught at the Los Angeles and Riverside campuses for several semesters.

 Duties included: